WE WELCOME NEW NHS PATIENTS

 FOR YOUR REFERENCE:

-For all children (under 16 years of age) being registered, a photo ID of the adult with parental responsibility will be required.
+For all children/young adults (under 16 years of age) photo ID of the adult with parental responsibility who completing the registration forms will be required.

 Please also let a member of the reception team know if you require any ACCESSIBLE INFORMATION provided in the form of LARGE print or access to interpreter or translation service.